Now (newspaper): Publication history

 In 2019, Klein's NOW Communications sold NOW to Media Central Corporation for $2 million.
 Klein remained with the newspaper as "Chief Editorial Strategist".
 A few weeks later, Media Central Corporation also announced a deal to acquire the similar Vancouver publication The Georgia Straight.

 In April 2022, Media Central Corp Inc., of which NOW Central Communications Inc. is a subsidiary of, that owns and publishes NOW Magazine, filed for bankruptcy.
 Soon afterward, several of its longtime staff members left, notably film critic Norman Wilner leaving to take a job as a programmer for the Toronto International Film Festival.

 In August, film critic and acting editor Radheyan Simonpillai stated on Twitter that the August 18 issue would be the publication's "last masthead"; in an interview on CBC's Metro Morning the following day, he clarified that the publication was not necessarily going out of business entirely, but would not be releasing print issues for the foreseeable future and many of its remaining staff were owed weeks of back pay.

+Following the 2023 acquisition by Gonez, it relaunched as a digital publication, including short-form video and social networking, seeing a 65 per cent increase in website readership in 2025.
+In 2026, Gonez announced plans to launch a local edition in Vancouver, as well as the national website Now Canada.